Brooklyn Home Buying Timeline

 • Final walkthrough shortly before closing

-• Keys change hands and move-in planning begins
+• Keys change hands

-From accepted offer to closing, a common range is:
+From accepted offer to closing:

-• Condo: around 2 months
+• Condo: approximately 2 months

-• Co-op: around 3 months
+• Co-op: approximately 3 months

 Craig Yoskowitz, Corcoran Park Slope agent